blahosyl/enlightened-publishing/README.md

 In accordance with this, the website consists of 3, visually separate sections that can be continuously scrolled through:

-1. Problems & Solutions
+1. Problems & Solutions section
-2. About/Credentials
+2. About/Credentials section titled "Why me?"
-3. Contact
+3. Contact section

 To ease navigation, the header remains visible throughout.